appCurious/raspberry-train/README.md

 * accessibility - learned some things that would be good to add in - like don't take health for granted and help others along the way
 * continue to build out the DCC API to connect to other DCC Controllers ( originally utilized DCC++ Ex )
 * add in locomotive function support - sounds, etc.
+* use a db to store configurations for locos

 ## Overview - How It Works